ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_aws_iot_lambda/implement-lambda.md

 }
 ```

 Finally, click the *Save* button.
-This will take you back to the Lambda function console.
+This takes you back to the Lambda function console.

 Click the triangle icon, in the Test button.
 This expands the menu, from which you select *Configure test event*:

 ![fig11](Figures/11.png)

-This will open the *Configure test event* window, where you select *Create new event*, change the event name to **temperature-high-level**, and paste the following payload for the Event JSON:
+This opens the *Configure test event* window, where you select *Create new event*, change the event name to **temperature-high-level**, and paste the following payload for the Event JSON:

 ```JSON
 {